French protesters angry over fuel taxes clash with police

 Thousands of police were deployed nationwide to contain the eighth day of deadly demonstrations that started as protests against tax but morphed into a rebuke of President Emmanuel Macron and the perceived elitism of France's ruling class.
 Two people have been killed since Nov.
 17 in protest-related tragedies.

-Tense clashes on the Champs-Elysees on Saturday saw police face off with demonstrators who burned plywood, wielded placards reading "Death to Taxes" and upturned a large vehicle.
+Tense clashes on the Champs-Elysees that ended by dusk Saturday saw police face off with demonstrators who burned plywood, wielded placards reading "Death to Taxes" and upturned a large vehicle.

+At least 19 people, including four police officers, were slightly hurt and one person had more serious injuries in the day of unrest in Paris, according to police.

+Macron responded in a strongly worded tweet: "Shame on those who attacked (police).
+Shame on those who were violent against other citizens ...
+No place for this violence in the Republic."

-At least eight people, including two police officers, were injured in the day of unrest across France, according to authorities.
-Police said that dozens of protesters were arrested or detained in Paris for "throwing projectiles," among other acts.
-In the Place de la Madeleine, scooters were burned to blackened shells.
+Police said that dozens of protesters were detained for "throwing projectiles," among other acts.
+By nightfall the Champs-Elysees was smouldering and in the Place de la Madeleine, burned scooters lay on the sidewalk like blackened shells.

 "It's going to trigger a civil war and me, like most other citizens, we're all ready," said Benjamin Vrignaud, a 21-year-old protester from Chartres.